 Bring a small pot of water to boil.
 Place the chiles into a non-reactive bowl and pour enough boiling water into the bowl to cover the chiles.
 Place a lid over the bowl and allow to sit for at least an hour, to soften the chiles.

-There is no real sweetness or tartness here, except what you get from the blend of pure chiles and tomatoes.
 This is a smoky, savory, slightly spicy enchilada sauce.
 Just as I wanted it.